top of page

 A horse-drawn carriage parked on a wet street in front of a historical building, with a wet street reflecting the surroundings.

-Why is it called 'Dark Tourism'
+Why Is It Called 'Dark Tourism'

 Dark tourism, also sometimes referred to as thanatourism, black tourism, or grief tourism, is a travel trend that involves visiting places associated with death, tragedy, and suffering.
 It's not about enjoying the macabre, but rather about understanding and learning from dark chapters in human history.